I always insisted I was a trumpet.

 When I was in the 7th grade they let us choose our instruments for band.
 It was optional, and all the other kids would learn another subject while we played our new instruments.

 To my parents, it wasn’t a question of whether I’d join band, just what instrument I’d play when I joined.
 But my parents’ funds were, to put it gently, limited.
 So when I came back asking for a trumpet, the cheapest of which ran $600 used, they told me to get a flute instead.
-Being 12 I had no choice but to comply.
+I wouldn’t understand till later that my parents finances were tight and they had sometimes depended on paydayloansnow or other services to get us through school and the random surprise expensive.
+Since I was only 12 I had no choice but to comply.

 A week later, my dad returned with a flute he’d bought off the buy and sell.
 My ‘new’ flute came with a thick black coating of tarnish and grease, worn out pads (a problem I wouldn’t become aware of for years), no cleaning equipment and an embarrassingly retro case.
 For months I was ashamed to put it together in the same room as my classmates, with their shiny new instruments and shiny new cleaning supplies.
 We did not get off on a good foot, my flute and I.